-Football simulation video games are enjoyed by millions of gamers around the globe: they create their own leagues and compete with each other without leaving their flats.
-If you own a gaming console, you probably own the latest installment of FIFA.
+Football simulation videogames are enjoyed by millions of gamers around the globe.
+They create their own leagues and compete with each other without leaving their flats.
+If you own a gaming console, you probably own the latest version of FIFA as well.

-Now such simulation games are extremely realistic, with virtual players moving like their live prototypes, while only a couple decades ago they looked more like football anime.
-Hundreds of game designers, 3D animators, sound engineers and developers involved in the release of each new FIFA game make all efforts to ensure that FIFA remains the best-selling game in Russia and in the whole world.
-How does the company manage to surprise its millions-strong gamer community each year and what are the ongoing changes in gaming industry?
+Nowadays simulation games are extremely realistic, with virtual players moving like their live prototypes, but only a couple decades ago they looked more like a weird anime.
+Hundreds of game designers, 3D animators, sound engineers and developers involved in the release of each new FIFA game make all efforts to ensure that FIFA remains the best-selling game in Russia and the whole world.
+How does the company manage to surprise its millions-strong gamer community each year?
+And what are the ongoing changes in gaming industry?

-Wide recognition of games such as FIFA 2018 is followed by interest in professional cyberfootball.
+Wide recognition of games such as FIFA 2018 is followed by interest in professional cyberfootball community.
 Its scale can already be compared to real-life sports: cybersport tournaments are shown at stadiums, just like actual football games.
-How to become a cyberathlete right now?
+How can you become a cyberathlete right now?
 The experts will discuss how and when to launch your first stream, and the difference between online game streams and other types of blogging.

-— Tony Watkins, General Director of Electronic Arts Russia
+— Tony Watkins, General Director of EA Russia

 — Aleksandr Senatorov, expert in cyberblogging and PR manager at Kefir.Media

 Strelka Institute football program is a series of 8 public talks where football is examined as a cultural phenomenon.
-The program will feature football experts, stadium managers, designers and cyberbloggers, as well football players and commentators, the direct participants of the World Cup.
-The program should be interesting for football fans and anyone who keeps an eye on trends in clothes manufacturing, is interested in videogames, their development and marketing.
+It will feature football experts, stadium managers, designers and cyberbloggers, as well as football players and commentators, the direct participants of the World Cup.
+We invite to participate all the football fans and anyone who keeps an eye on trends in clothes manufacturing, videogames, development and marketing.